Minituff/nautical-backup/docs/advanced/advanced.md

 These exmaples used Docker Compose syntax.
-See the [Installation section](./installation.md#docker-compose-example) to fit them into your configuration.
+See the [Installation section](../installation.md#docker-compose-example) to fit them into your configuration.

 ## Alternative Source Directories
 Don't have all your container volumes in the same directory?
 That's okay, we can use Docker volume mappings to help.

 !!! tip "Remember the folder naming convention"
     1. The `container-name` must match the `source` and `destination` folder names.
-    1. You can ovveride this using [Aruguments](./arguments.md#override-source-directory).
+    2. You can override this using [Aruguments](../arguments.md#override-source-directory).

 ### Sandard and Alternative
 ```yaml